Artezaru/pysdic/docs/source/api_documentation/integration_points.rst

 I/O IntegrationPoints objects
 -------------------------------------------

-The IntegrationPoints class can be instantiated using the following constructor:
+The :class:`IntegrationPoints` class can be instantiated using the following constructor:

 .. autosummary::
    :toctree: ../generated/

     IntegrationPoints.from_npz

-The IntegrationPoints can be exported to a .npz file using the following method:
+The :class:`IntegrationPoints` can be exported to a .npz file using the following method:

 .. autosummary::
    :toctree: ../generated/